Create Arc virtual machines on Azure Local

 Use managed identity to authenticate Arc VMs

-For more information, see System-assigned managed identities and Authenticate against Azure resource with Azure Arc-enabled servers.
+For more information, see system-assigned managed identities and Authenticate against Azure resource with Azure Arc-enabled servers.